-English at Rhodes
+Literary Studies in English at Rhodes

-Welcome to the Department of English.
+Welcome to the Department of Literary Studies in English.

-English literary studies at Rhodes seeks to develop critical and imaginative thought.
+In this department, we seek to develop critical and imaginative thought.
 The curriculum situates the study of individual works and authors within a general inquiry into cultural history and literary understanding, and exposes students to a variety of analytical orientations.
 Both in its teaching activities and research activities, the department is guided by the over-arching goals of social enrichment and justice.

 The department has a lively culture of learning pursued through lectures and small-group discussions, as well as through research seminars and colloquiums.
 It regularly hosts visiting academics and writers, and maintains strong links with cognate departments and institutes such as the National English Literary Museum in Grahamstown.